 iPhone 7 Plus

 The iPhone 7 Plus is unsurprisingly similar to the iPhone 7 - the main difference is the larger 5.5-inch display.
 As with the 7, it boasts a glass front and metal back, which the camera protrudes from slightly.
-It's also available in six different colours, including red.
+It's also available in six different colours, including red (not shown below).

 Macworld poll: How often do you update your iPhone?